No Broke Months For Salespeople - The DISC Method for Predictable Hiring - Hire Smarter, Build Stronger Teams, and Scale with Confidence

 I am beyond grateful for every single listener

-who tunes in daily, takes action
+who tunes in daily, takes action,

 and shares this journey with me.

-Now, with you and I, let's take it a step further.
+let's take it a step further.

 If this podcast has helped you,